Po tebe

 Po tebe (По тебе) is the fifth studio album by the Macedonian singer Toše Proeski.
-The album was released in Macedonia and subsequently in Serbia and Montenegro, Bosnia and Herzegovina, Croatia and Slovenia under the Serbo-Croatian title Pratim te (Пратим те).
+The album was released in Macedonia, Bulgaria, Serbia and Montenegro, Bosnia and Herzegovina, Croatia and Slovenia.
+In Serbian, the album is titled Pratim te (Пратим те).

-Reception
+Release

-Po tebe was a huge success for Toše Proeski.
-170.000 copies of the album have been distributed and spread over countries such as Macedonia, Bosnia & Herzegovina, Serbia & Montenegro and Bulgaria where the songs Koj li ti grize obrazi and Lagala nas mala became huge hits.
+In 2005, Tose Proeski released his fifth album Po tebe (After you) throughout the former Yugoslavia.
+170,000 copies of the album were distributed to Macedonia, Bosnia and Herzegovina, Serbia and Montenegro and Bulgaria where the songs Koj li ti grize obrazi and Lagala nas mala became huge hits.
 From the album Toše has video released the hits: "Po tebe", "Koj li ti grize obrazi", "Lagala nas mala", Krajnje vrijeme" and "Za ovoj svet".
+The Serbian version of the album is titled Pratim te (Following you).
+In 2006, it was named the best foreign album at Beovizija.
+It is among Proeski's most successful albums.